 – work their abz some more with the faith to see them someday and etc.

-It's a HUGE mistake to neglect you legs in your training.
+It’s a HUGE mistake to neglect legs in your training.
 Legs are 60% of your body.
-They need to be trained as well as the rest of it.
 Training legs is a fast track to getting big (remember 20-rep routines?).
-Anyway, who wants those toothpick legs?
-Why not to have all the package?
-Legs need to be trained as hard as the rest of your body.
-It's a no-brainer.
+Anyway, who wants those toothpicks?
+Why not to have the entire package?
+Legs must be trained as hard as the rest of your body.
+It’s a no-brainer.

 Look at the picture above.
 This is Tom Platz.
-He was a possessor of the most impressive legs in bodybuilding (and by 'bodybuilding' I mean those times when it was a sport of masculinity, beauty and grace not who-can-buy-and-inject-more-drugs sport).
+He was possessor of the most impressive legs in bodybuilding (and by ‘bodybuilding’ I mean those times when it was a sport of masculinity, beauty and grace).

 The Deadlift.
 Exercise that involves pretty much all the muscles in your body into action while none of them go through full range of motion.
 One of the most productive exercises on earth while one of the hardest.
 One of the simplest exercises in setup.
 Benefits of the deadlift are endless.
 Besides, it’s one of my favorite exercises (: